suranapranay/mesos_challenge/README.md

 Added more testcases after the time was up.
 The last test case was added roughly 40 minutes after deadline.

 Added Minor logging and indents.

+Note: Ideally I would make the tests cases with Google Test library, however I was running out of time.
+The algorithm demonstrates the requirement of the questions, and this piece of code will provide some rough idea.

+Things not done : More testcases.
+                  Breaking the Scheduling algorithm into two or three smaller functions.
+                  Some refractoring of the scheduling algorithm in terms of readeability of variable names.